 Quick results: Plate Tuning for Dummies!

-There is a page called “Plate Tuning 4 Dummies” for those who want quick results and simple rules of thumb to make a good fiddle first time round, but you really need to check and adjust the tap tones of the partly assembled and even the fully assembled instrument to get a really good one.
+On my page called “Plate Tuning 4 Dummies” there is the information for those people who want quick results and rules of thumb to make a good fiddle first time round, but you really need to check and adjust the tap tones and measure the weights of the partly assembled and even the fully assembled instrument to get a really good one.
 There are no short cuts, because every piece of wood is different.

-I have 8 or 10 beautiful and well-made violins by amateurs that look wonderful on the outside, but play like the old cheap school fiddles - simply because they did not have their plates tuned at all!
+I have 8 or 10 beautiful, well-made violins by amateurs that look really wonderful on the outside, but play like the cheap school fiddles - simply because they did not have their plates tuned at all!

-So this web site is all about just how to measure tap tones to help you make a new violin, or to modify an existing and poor-sounding $100 factory fiddle to get it to play and sound like a $2000 violin.
+So this web site is all about just how to measure tap tones and weights to help you make a new violin, or to modify an existing and poor-sounding $100 factory fiddle to get it to play and sound like a $1500 violin.